How I Wholesale Houses Anytime, Anywhere—In Just 10 Hours a Week

-That’s when I crafted my 10-Hour Wholesaler plan.
+That’s when I crafted my 10-Hour Wholesaling approach.
 I’ve been tweaking and perfecting it over the years, and I’m thrilled to say that I actually succeeded in creating a wholesaling business that requires only part-time effort but gives me a full-time income.

 10-Hour Wholesaling to the Rescue

 My streamlined method is based on a few principles, which basically involves the fundamentals of wholesaling, mixing in virtual deals (from remote markets) and playing a little matchmaker.
 It all happens by doing these 2 big things:

 - Delegating all the task-type work that comes with wholesaling – finding motivated sellers, negotiating and contracting properties.
 Delegating and outsourcing is just smart business, people.
 (More on that in a bit.)